mustafaacikyol/Javascript_Projects/README.md

 Localstorage is also used in this project.

 The shopping list you create is stored in localstorage and your data comes from localstorage whenever you visit the application.

+### 15. Carousel Slider
+Carousel slider is included in this project.

+When the active codes are run, the slider works as a carousel.

+If you do not want the slider to work as a carousel, follow the steps I have specified in the comment lines inside the javascript file.